grafana/agent/docs/sources/flow/concepts/component_controller.md

 ## Component reevaluation

-As mentioned in [Components][], a component is dynamic: a component can update its exports any number of times throughout its lifetime.
+As mentioned in [Components](ref:components), a component is dynamic: a component can update its exports any number of times throughout its lifetime.

 When a component updates its exports, a _controller reevaluation_ is triggered: